HenSch90/SiD/Modul_Grundprogramm.md

 fo:

+tr: GOTO A_44 if eaktsens=1
-tr: GOTO SDK-fin04 if eaktsens=2 OR eaktsens=3 OR eaktsens=4
+    GOTO A_43 if eaktsens=2 OR eaktsens=3 OR eaktsens=4
+    GOTO A_44 if eaktsens=MISSING
 hi:

 \------------------------------------------------------------

-SDK-fin04
+A_43
 =========

 tc: if eaktsens=2 OR eaktsens=3 OR eaktsens=4

-vn:
+vn: efachnah1, efachnah2, efachnah3

 qt: Einfachauswahlmatrix